 Yes I did!
 I sent off a two-minute solo that I recorded with a tape deck in the concert hall of Eastern Illinois University, and forgot about it.
 Then one day during the summer I came home from work to find a post card from Neil Peart sitting on the table.
 He gave me some nice compliments on my solo, and explained that I had received sixth place and would be listed in the “honorable mention” section of an upcoming "Modern Drummer."
 I was thrilled knowing that someone who had been such an inspiration has actually listened to my solo!
 I guess all of that time spent preparing for those cancelled talent shows in high school had finally paid off! back to questions

 Teaching regularly at three colleges in three different Central Illinois cities on a part-time basis has given me an opportunity to work and communicate with a diverse bunch of students with a variety of goals.
 Some have gone on to study at respected music schools, while others are performing in some bigger cities.
 Some play music on the side, others have gone into music education.
 One has even joined the Peace Corps, while another has officially become one of my “bosses.”
 I enjoy being part of the process that helps students grow in a positive way no matter what path they eventually choose for themselves.
 (Photo: Donovan Hill, Rob Dickey & Kevin Hart with Dave Weckl after his concert in Springfield, 2005) back to questions

 Not really.
 I enjoy playing vibes and piano so much, and have chosen to focus my time and energy there.
-I am easily able, though, to keep my drums chops up through teaching lessons, playing at home, and working on recording projects. back to questions
+I am somewhat able to keep my drums chops up through playing at home, working on recording projects, and occasionally sitting in for a missing jazz combo student. back to questions